 The Power BI Custom Visuals SDK allows developers to build TypeScript/D3.js visuals that can call external APIs — including AI endpoints.
 This enables embedding AI directly into the visual interaction layer, where users interact with AI outputs as native Power BI elements.

-Architecture pattern: A custom visual built with the pbiviz SDK receives data from the semantic model, calls an Azure Function (which proxies to Azure OpenAI, Claude, or a custom ML endpoint), and renders the AI response alongside the data visualization.
-The Azure Function handles authentication, rate limiting, and response caching.
+Architecture pattern: A custom visual built with the pbiviz SDK receives data from the semantic model.
+It calls an Azure Function, which proxies to Azure OpenAI, Claude, or a custom ML endpoint.
+The visual then renders the AI response alongside the data visualization.

 Examples EPC Group has built: